 Enrich & enhance your data

 When it comes to data, the more you get out of it, the more you can do with it – data enrichment and enhancement is a great way to truly understand your customers on various levels.
-Such variants like geolocation to pinpoint location, demographic and firmographic insight, IP location to missing contact information can not only give you improved targeting for better direct engagement but can find new customers just like your best ones.
+Such variants like geocoding to pinpoint location, demographic and firmographic insight, IP location to missing contact information can not only give you improved targeting for better direct engagement but can find new customers just like your best ones.

-Data audits and health checks
+Data cleansing health checks

 We recommend that all retailers have their data audited once every so often so they can get a clearer picture of the overall health of the data they are working with.
-This is great to identify any flaws and inefficiencies that may be causing issues which be now you should know, leads to further back draws to business success.
+This is great to identify any flaws and inefficiencies that may be causing issues which now you should know, leads to further back draws to business success.

-Retailers must understand that the accuracy of their customer data directly impacts any business activity downstream from reporting and analytics, segmentation and targeting, marketing all the way down to logistics, delivery, and customer care.
+Retailers must understand that the accuracy of their customer data directly impacts any business activity downstream from reporting and analytics, segmentation and targeting, and marketing all the way down to logistics, delivery, and customer care.
 So, if your data is inconsistent, everything is going to suffer.

 Below is the data quality life cycle, Melissa can put in place for any retailer looking to achieve more.
 In doing so, the one aspect that every retailer strives for again is that single customer view or that one golden record that aggregates all the additional important information about a customer or prospect so you that all departments have a clear view and understanding of their overall journey with a retailer.